lethanhtrong161005/EduChatbotSolution/README.md

 dotnet test EduChatAI.slnx --no-build --no-restore
 ```

+The normal solution test result must be interpreted together with its skipped-test count.
+PostgreSQL integration tests are only meaningful when `EDUCHATAI_PHASE2_TEST_DATABASE` points to an explicitly disposable database, and browser/UI automation is not currently part of the suite.

 PostgreSQL integration fixtures are skipped unless `EDUCHATAI_PHASE2_TEST_DATABASE` points to an explicitly disposable PostgreSQL database.
 The fixtures create, migrate, and clean test state; never point this variable at development, shared, or production data.

 ```powershell